ManicodeSecurity/Defending-DevOps/labs/8-K8S-Cluster-Secrets/lab.md

 kubectl create -f .
 ```

-4. launch the API Deployment and Service in the `manifests/api` directory`.
+4. launch the API Deployment and Service in the `manifests/api` directory.
 This is a new image version which also handles the creation of all necessary MySQL databases and tables.
 ```
 kubectl create -f .
 ```